-Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way it is anchored to the wood.
+Sealing and priming a surface prior to applying the final finish affects how it ages, and how it ages has everything to do with the way the finish is anchored to the wood.
 Sealers and primers are often taken for granted; we simply read the can and follow directions.
 There are so many reasons for using a sealer and many methods for applying them.
 Let’s look at what we learned while sealing Sparks, the electric launch I built.

 Getting Sparks ready for launching this spring, I thought about sealer and how our sins of omission had come back to bite us.
 When we built her, finishing the deck was one of the last things on the list.
 The deck is a veneer of ¼” cherry, basswood and white oak over 1/2″ plywood that had been glassed both sides.
 My plan was to saturate the deck overlay with WEST SYSTEM® 105 Resin/207 Special Clear Hardener®, bury it under three full coats of this epoxy, then varnish.
 As can happen to good intentions, we were running out of time when the Windsor Locks opened, so I took a calculated risk to save time.
 And it almost worked.

 I had compromised, eliminating the three buildup coats of epoxy and relying on the epoxy saturation coats only to be a stable base on which to build the varnish.
 I’d thinned the first coat of epoxy with about 10% lacquer thinner and allowed it to soak in.
 About five hours later I spread on the second coat of unadulterated epoxy.
 At this point, the surface was very level with most of the grain filled.

 Editors note: While we have cautioned against the thinning of epoxy, Moores is an experienced professional and has produced exceptional results using this technique.